jdrmallari/jdrmallari.github.io/about.md

 /*
  * Greetings!
 My name is Janelle.
 I'm a penultimate year
- * IT/Engineering student looking for a part-time entry
+ * IT/Engineering student looking for a full-time or
- * opportunity in the IT sector.
-I'm accomplished in a
+ * part-time entry opportunity in the IT sector.
+I'm
- * multitude of programming languages and data science as
+ * accomplished in a multitude of programming languages
- * well as possess the ability to grasp new concepts
+ * and data science as well as possess the ability to
- * completely and easily.
+ * grasp new concepts completely and easily.
  */

 import java.util.*;